-Hosted in Loreto Aprutino’s Palazzo Casamarte, the exhibition runs from 8th July to 8th September 217.
+Hosted in Loreto Aprutino’s Palazzo Casamarte, the exhibition runs from 8th July to 8th September 2017, now extended until 31st October.
 Kenna is regarded as the foremost landscape photographer of his generation and the exhibition includes more than 80 black & white photographs, arranged in 4 sections: rural landscapes, coastlines, mountains and villages & castles.
 In the first room of the exhibition, there is a presentation on Michael Kenna, exploring his place amongst international artists throughout history who have visited and portrayed Abruzzo.

 Kenna found a cultural identity that for the most part elsewhere has been lost to globalisation and instant communication.
 He photographed medieval ruins, ancient villages and a countryside rich in traditional cultivation.
 He wandered through serene and poetic places where it is still possible to stop, meditate, and enjoy the restorative beauty of silence whilst experiencing the sense of history they exude.